ConduitIO/conduit/docs/design-documents/20240430-schema-support.md

 will use, which supports only widely known formats, i.e. we won't be able to use our own schema format for that purpose.

-Advantages of that approach are:
+**Advantages**:

-1. We can decouple the Connector SDK and Conduit release cycle from the schema format release cycle
+1. We can decouple the Connector SDK and Conduit release cycle from the schema internal format release cycle
-2. We want to limit or add feature on top of the schema format
+2. We want to limit or add feature on top of internal the schema format
 3. We can more easily switch the internal schema format, if needed

-The disadvantages are:
+**Disadvantages**:

 1. Newer features and fixes in the schema format used internally (e.g. Avro) sometimes need to be explicitly added to the schema format used
 2. Boilerplate code that converts the SDK schema into the internal schema
+3. Boilerplate code that exposes schema-related operations (encode/decode record payloads)

 #### Internal schema format